-Rajasthan, a state well-known for its historic prominence of the valiant Rajput warriors and renowned for its rich cultural extravaganza.
-Its capital city Jaipur, popularly known as the Pink city, is an iconic tourist destination adorned by forts, museums, gardens, lakes and many more captivating locations.
+Rajasthan, is a state well-known for its historic prominence of the valiant Rajput warriors and renowned for its rich cultural extravaganza.
+Its capital city Jaipur, popularly known as the Pink city, is an iconic tourist destination adorned by forts, museums, gardens, lakes, and many more captivating locations.
 In this article, I would like to sway your imaginations into the exotic and best places to visit in Jaipur.
 You will be mesmerized by the royalty of each of the places, proclaiming the ancient history of Rajasthan and its magnificent grandeur.

 The Myth behind the name “Pink City”

 The moment you land in the city of Jaipur, you will soon realize the reason behind the name “Pink City”.
 The majority of the buildings, forts, museums, halls, etc. are painted in pink color with an effect of terracotta.
 You will be astonished by the uniformity in the color synchronization across the city.